hakmad/daisy/README.md

 ### Postprocessing

 `daisy` also has an option to perform postprocessing after it has finished rendering the Markdown files to HTML.
-To do so, add an entry to the `config.json` using the `"postprocess"` key, then run `daisy` again with the `-p` or `--postprocessing` flag.
+To do so, add an entry to `config.json` using the `"postprocess"` key, then do: `daisy ... -p` or `daisy ... --postprocessing`.

+Alternatively, you can specify a list of commands to run at runtime, by doing:
+`daisy ... -e [commands]` or `daisy ... --execute [commands]`.
+Note that multiple commands or commands with arguments should be surrounded with quotation marks, otherwise the commands may not be executed correctly.

 ## Configuration